Cash Flow Statement

 Cash from operations

 When all the adjustments have been made, we arrive at the net cash provided by the company’s operating activities.
-This is not a replacement for net income but a summary of how much cash is generated from the core business.
+This is not a replacement for net income, but rather a summary of how much cash is generated from the company’s core business.

-This category on the statement of cash flows is referred to as investing activities and reports the changes in capital expenditures (capex) and long-term investments.
-Capex can be referred to as the purchase of property, plant or equipment.
-Long-term investments can be debt and equity instruments of other companies.
-Another important item found here are acquisitions of other businesses.
+This category on the statement of cash flows is referred to as investing activities and reports changes in capital expenditures (capex) and long-term investments.
+Capex can refer to the purchase of property, plant, or equipment assets.
+Long-term investments may include debt and equity instruments of other companies.
+Another important item found here is acquisitions of other businesses.
 A key to remember is that a change in the long-term assets in the balance sheet is reported in the investing activities of the cash flow statement.

 Investments in Property and Equipment

-In our example, these investments could mean purchases of new office equipment such as computers and printers for a growing number of employees and a purchase of a new land and a building to house the business operations and logistics of a company.
+These investments might mean purchases of new office equipment such as computers and printers for a growing number of employees, or the purchase of new land and a building to house business operations and logistics of the company.
 These items are necessary to keep the company running.
-These investments are a cash outflow, and therefore will have a negative sign when we calculate the net increase in cash for all activities.
+These investments are a cash outflow, and therefore will have a negative impact when we calculate the net increase in cash from all activities.